suryajeetlondhe/flutter_interview_questions/README.md

 adaptive UIs.

 ---

-83) What is the purpose of the 🔄didUpdateWidget method in a StatefulWidget?
+82.What is the purpose of the 🔄didUpdateWidget method in a StatefulWidget?
+---
 🔄 didUpdateWidget in Flutter
     didUpdateWidget() is a lifecycle method in StatefulWidget that's called when the widget configuration changes, but the State object is not recreated.